The George H. Born Meeting Room - AERO 403

-This 225 sq. ft. multimedia conference room is equipped to facilitate meetings and small lectures.
+This 17 person multimedia conference room is equipped to facilitate meetings and small lectures.
 Multi-user voice conferences are managed by a Polycom SoundStation 2 Expandable Conference Phone.
 Multi-user video conferences are managed by a 55” Samsung F6300 Series Smart TV and an Intel NUC mini-PC running Windows 10 Enterprise.
 The video conferencing can be done using the most popular methods including Skype, GoToMeeting, & WebEx.
-Room Scheduling is handled by the CCAR Research Manager.
+Room Scheduling is handled by in EMS

 Reception and Lounge

-The reception area and lounge is a 300 sq. ft. area newly refinished with bistro style tables and chairs, signage, and a 47” Samsung Smart TV displaying CCAR related pictures and videos.
+The CCAR reception area is a newly refinished with lounge style tables and chairs, signage, and a 47” Samsung Smart TV displaying CCAR related pictures and videos.
 This area also houses the Lexmark CS510de color laser printer, Konica-Minolta photocopier, and Faculty / Staff mailboxes.

 Student Office Areas

 Graduate students within CCAR are either assigned a desk in one of the research labs or in one the areas maintained for student use.
 In these areas, computers are assigned on a case by case basis depending on the work and needs of the student.
 All students will have access to either the UCB Wireless network or the CCAR managed wired network for connectivity of personal laptops or CU owned computers.

 GNSS/GPS Development & Analysis Laboratory – Dr. Axelrad, Dr. Akos